lullcant/ECE4010J/Project/A way to escape from Honor Code.md

 # Important information
+No way！I write the title like this just want you to click in and read this file!\
 The grade of the project is 15/15.
 My individual grade is 15.78/15\
 If there is same questions or project in the future, it is the responsibility of JI students not to copy or modify these codes and report, or TeX files because it is against the Honor Code.
 The owner of this repository dosen't take any commitment for other's faults.\
 The honor code policy of this course is very strict, Horst himself will check your cheating and copying of other's work, do not bet on your luck.\